charlytron/ztm-python-comp-2022/README.md

 - prefixed by `a` in are written in Markdown via VS code.

-- prefixed `b` are written in Jupyter notebooks so that I can practice the environment per VS Code.
+- prefixed `b` are written in Jupyter notebooks so that I can practice the environment per the Jupyter extension in VS Code.

 ## Using Jupyter Notebooks